 9. The major credit rating agencies provide their services on an international level.
-Moody's, for instance, employs approximately 11.700 people worldwide and maintains a presence in 41 countries.29 In 2016, the company had a revenue of \$3.6 billion (€2.93 billion).
+Moody's, for instance, employs approximately 11.700 people worldwide and maintains a presence in 41 countries.29 In 2016, the company had a revenue of \$3.6 billion (ε 2.93 billion).
 S&P Global Ratings and its predecessor organisations have been in the rating business for more than 150 years.
-It operates in 31 countries around the world where 20.000 employees from whom 1500 credit analysists perform their services.30 In 2016, its revenue was \$5.66 billion (€4.61 billion).31
+It operates in 31 countries around the world where 20.000 employees from whom 1500 credit analysists perform their services.30 In 2016, its revenue was \$5.66 billion (ε 4.61 billion).31

 10. Besides credit rating agencies, there are several other financial certifiers.
-Auditors such as Deloitte,32 PwC33 or Ernst & Young34 review the accuracy of a company's financial statements to enhance users' confidence in such statements.
+Auditors such as Deloitte, 32 PwC33 or Ernst & Young34 review the accuracy of a company's financial statements to enhance users' confidence in such statements.
 The purpose of the audit opinion is to express an opinion as to whether the financial statements fairly reflect, in all material aspects, the economic position of the company.
-This is pursued by examining whether the statements have been prepared in accordance with Generally Accepted Accounting Principles (GAAP)35.36 Auditors moderate informational asymmetries that distort or prevent efficient transactions between parties by verifying a

-Government can use for regulatory purposes.
-The ratings provided by NRSROs are used by investors to make business decisions and by federal and state agencies as benchmarks.
-See for more information: <www.sec.gov/about/offices/ocr.shtml>.
-See in this regard also: Basel Committee on Banking Supervision, "Basel III: The Liquidity Coverage Ratio and Liquidity Risk Monitoring Tools", 2013, 13-14, available at <www.bis.org/publ/bcbs238.pdf> stating at paragraph 52 that level 2A assets are limited to corporate debt securities (including commercial papers) and covered bonds that have a long-term credit rating from a recognised external credit assessment institution (ECAI) of at least AA or in the absence of a long term rating, a short-term rating equivalent in quality to the long-term rating.
-Also see: Basel Committee on Banking Supervision, "Basel III: a global regulatory framework for more resilient banks and banking systems".
-December 2010, revised June 2011, 52-53, available at <www.bis.org/publ/bcbs189.pdf>.
+This is pursued by examining whether the statements have been prepared in accordance with Generally Accepted Accounting Principles (GAAP)35.
+Auditors moderate informational asymmetries that distort or prevent efficient transactions between parties by verifying a company's financial statements.37 Third parties such as creditors or investors subsequently use the audit opinion to make business decisions.
+The audit opinion thus acts as "a filter of cynicism, ensuring that the investor has complete information upon recognised external credit assessment institution (ECAI) of at least AA or in the absence of a long term rating, a short-term rating equivalent in quality to the long-term rating.
+Also see: Basel Committee on Banking Supervision, "Basel III: a global regulatory framework for more resilient banks and banking systems", December 2010, revised June 2011, 52-53, available at <www.bis.org/publ/bcbs189.pdf>.
 See for more information on the "regulatory licenses" of ratings as "keys that unlock the financial markets" the discussion infra in nos.
 425-428 (F. PARTNOY, "Rethinking Regulation of Credit Rating Agencies: An Institutional Investor Perspective", (25) Journal of International Banking Law and Regulation 2010, 189; F. PARTNOY, "The Siskel and Ebert of Financial Markets: Two Thumbs Down for the Credit Rating Agencies", (77) Washington University Law Quarterly 1999, 681-704).
 See for more information and examples on the regulatory use of reliance upon ratings: A. DARBELLAY, Regulating Credit Rating Agencies, Cheltenham, Edward Elgar, 2013, 45-51 & 169-178.